shopmonkeyus/eds/README.md

 This command will import data from the Shopmonkey Database into PostgreSQL database and exit once completed.

 > [!CAUTION]
-> The import command will remove existing data from the target destination (dependent on the specific provider).
+> The import command will remove existing data from the target destination (dependent on the specific driver).
 Use with caution to not lose data.

 ## Running the Server

-Running the server will start a process which will connect to the Shopmonkey system and stream change data capture (CDC) records in JSON format to the server which will forward them intelligently to the provider for specific handling.
+Running the server will start a process which will connect to the Shopmonkey system and stream change data capture (CDC) records in JSON format to the server which will forward them intelligently to the driver for specific handling.
 The Server will automatically handle logging, crash detection and sending health reports back to Shopmonkey for monitoring.

 When the server is started for the first time, it will create a subscription on the Shopmonkey system to register interest in your real-time CDC changes.
 However, if the server is shutdown after more than 7 days, the subscription will be expired and any pending data will be lost.
 In this case, you will have to re-import your data and start streaming again.